compuphase/makedepend/readme.md

 When source files are stored in different directories, with `vpath`'s set to locate the files, add the source files as dependencies on the `depend` target line.
-This way, `make` will create the source file list after the `vpath` lookup.
+This way, Make will create the source file list after the `vpath` lookup.

 ```make
 CFLAGS   =-Wall -I./startup/cmsis -std=c1x